akshayka/edxclassify/README.md

 3. empower instructors by equipping them with a suite of tools designed to ease the burden of teaching large-scale classes.

-In particular, the project mines MOOC discussion forums.
 We focus our efforts on the [Stanford MOOC-Posts dataset](http://datastage.stanford.edu/StanfordMoocPosts/ "MOOC-Posts"), which was created for this project.
 The dataset is now publicly available to the research community.